 Payment of expenses for approved projects will be coordinated by the staff in the graduate office.

-Each applicant must obtain the application form, complete it, and return it and one paper copy to the Graduate School and email a PDF attachment of the complete application packet to the graduate school at email@example.com by the established deadlines.
+Each applicant must obtain the application packet, complete it, and return it with one original complete application packet (paper copy) and 2 copies to the Graduate School, Room 214 in Barge Hall and email a PDF attachment of the complete application packet to the graduate school at email@example.com by the established deadlines.
 Late submissions will not be considered.

-Applications for the Master's Research or Creative Activity Fellowship may be secured from and returned to the School of Graduate Studies and Research at any time.
-Deadlines for submitting applications to the Faculty Development and Research Council for review and recommendation will be November 21 and March 6.
-The Council will review the proposals and notification of applications will generally occur within one month following each announced deadline date.
+Deadlines for submitting applications to the Internal Awards Review Committee of the Graduate School for review and recommendation will be November 30, 2016 and April 17, 2017.
+The committee will review the proposals and notification of applications will generally occur within one month following each announced deadline date.

 Review and Evaluation of Applications